The Andy Warhol Foundation For The Visual Arts Inc

 1. Be Specific and Concrete: "Strong proposals demonstrate concrete commitment to supporting artists and enabling creative expansion" with "named participants (artists, curators, speakers, etc.)" and "realistic, experience-based language rather than aspirational claims"

-2. Show Artist Opportunities: For multi-year program support, "proposals should start with a description of the organization and give a holistic picture of the opportunities it provides to artists.
-Describe the process by which artists are selected or invited to work with the organization."
+2. Show Artist Opportunities: For multi-year programme support, "proposals should start with a description of the organisation and give a holistic picture of the opportunities it provides to artists.
+Describe the process by which artists are selected or invited to work with the organisation."

-4. Request Appropriate Amounts: "Request 25% or less of the project's total direct costs or organization's annual operating budget, and use whole numbers when requesting a specific dollar amount."
+4. Request Appropriate Amounts: "Request 25% or less of the project's total direct costs or organisation's annual operating budget, and use whole numbers when requesting a specific dollar amount."

-6. Highlight Under-Recognized Artists: For exhibition support, "the foundation is interested in supporting artists whose work has been less celebrated than that of their peers, whose commitment to their practice has been under recognized yet has had a significant impact on the current generation of artists."
+6. Highlight Under-Recognised Artists: For exhibition support, "the foundation is interested in supporting artists whose work has been less celebrated than that of their peers, whose commitment to their practice has been under recognised yet has had a significant impact on the current generation of artists."

 7. Detail Artist Selection: "Give as many details as possible about participating artists, including how they were selected, by whom, why, and what work will they be showing."

-8. Demonstrate Established Programs: For multi-year support, "proposals should encompass all programs and these programs should be up and running, as brand new initiatives are unlikely to be funded until they have had a few trial runs."
+8. Demonstrate Established Programmes: For multi-year support, "proposals should encompass all programmes and these programmes should be up and running, as brand new initiatives are unlikely to be funded until they have had a few trial runs."

 Recent Funded Projects (Examples)